developer-zebra/developer-zebra-site/src/datawedge/8-2/guide/input/barcode/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/4vS5Y2q9Vkg" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 <br>

-#### D) Specify Barcode Criteria
+#### D) Read Specific Barcode

-Capture specific barcode(s) from a form containing multiple barcodes and ignore others based on barcode criteria defined in a [NextGen SimulScan Template](../../templatebuilder).
+Read Specific Barcode decodes a particular barcode among a multitude of barcodes based on specific criteria defined in a [NextGen SimulScan Template](../../templatebuilder).
 Applies to [MultiBarcode](../../templatebuilder/#multibarcode) (as part of Document Capture) template type.
-The criteria to read specific barcode(s) is based on the following options defined when creating the Template (any combination of these options can be used):
+The criteria to capture the barcode is defined in the [NextGen SimulScan Template](../../templatebuilder).
+See [Template Builder](../../templatebuilder) for more information and instructions on how to create the template.
+The criteria to read specific barcodes is based on the following options selected during template creation.
+Any combination of these options can be used.
+If more than one barcode is present that matches the given criteria, then the option **Automatic Group Identification**, described in the following section, can be used instead.
-* **Barcode Type –** Specifies the barcode type or decoder.
+* **Barcode Type –** Specifies the barcode type or decoder as defined in the template.
-* **Enable Character Checking -** enable this to use the barcode data to aid in identification of the barcode with one or more of the following criteria:
-    * **Starts With -** enter character(s) to check for barcodes that begin with the specified character(s) of the acquired barcode data.
+* **Character Checking (Begins with) –** Specifies the specific character the barcode must begin with in order to decode, as defined in the template.
 Some common specifications:<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;○&nbsp;&nbsp;&nbsp;**N -** (e.g.: NXXXXXX) for advice note number<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;○&nbsp;&nbsp;&nbsp;**P –** (e.g.: PXXXXXX) for part number<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;○&nbsp;&nbsp;&nbsp;**Q –** (e.g.: QXXXXXX) for quantity<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;○&nbsp;&nbsp;&nbsp;**V –** (e.g.: VXXXXXX) for vendor ID<br>
-   * **Contains -** enter character(s) to accept barcodes that contain the specified character(s) at the index position specified in the **at** field (index 0 = the first character).
+* **Character Checking (Contains characters at a given location in the string) –** Specifies the character(s) at a given position in the decoded string which the barcode must contain, as defined in the template.
-    * **String Length -** enter the number of characters the barcode data must contain.
+* **Barcode Data Length –** Specifies the length of the barcode string to decode, as defined in the template.
+* **Multiple Character Checking (Begins with) –** Specifies the acceptable characters for the barcode string to begin with, as specified in the template.
+For example, if “A” and “B” is specified, then only barcodes that begin with “A” or “B” are decoded.
-* **Variable Field Presence Timeout–** applies to forms that contain a combination of mandatory and optional barcodes to decode, allowing more or less time to decode optional barcodes as needed.
+* **Variable Field Presence (Mandatory + Optional Barcode) –** applies to forms that contain a combination of mandatory and optional barcodes to decode, as specified in the template.
+If the mandatory barcode is not present, then the decode does not take place.
+If the mandatory barcode is present with an optional barcode, then both are decoded.
+If the mandatory barcode is present without an optional barcode, then the mandatory barcode is decoded.
 <br><br>

 #### E) Auto Group Identification
-**Auto Group Identification** decodes barcodes that have a common pattern on a form, designating them into a unique group based on the criteria defined in the [NextGen SimulScan Template](../../templatebuilder).
+**Auto Group Identification** decodes barcodes from a document that share a common pattern, designating them into a unique group based on the criteria defined in the [NextGen SimulScan Template](../../templatebuilder).
 Applies to [MultiBarcode](../../templatebuilder/#multibarcode) (as part of Document Capture) template type.
-All of the following criteria must be met for this group of barcodes:
+All of the following criteria must be met for this group of barcodes in order to decode:
 * Same barcode symbology
 * Same first 1-2 Characters of the barcode data
 * Same barcode data length

 When using this option, the quantity of barcodes must be specified by using **_one_** of the following methods:
-* **Barcode –** A separate barcode is present on the form or label specifying the quantity of barcodes to scan for each decode session.
-The decoded data from the quantity barcode must meet the following criteria:<br>
+* **Barcode –** Based on the template, a separate barcode is present on the form or label specifying the quantity of barcodes to scan for each decode session.
+The decoded data from the Quantity barcode must meet at least one of the following criteria:<br>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;○&nbsp;&nbsp;&nbsp;Starts with "Q" or "q"  <br>
+    * Starts with "Q" or "q"
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;○&nbsp;&nbsp;&nbsp;Length is 3 digits or less<br>
+    * Length is 3 digits or less
 * **User/System Defined -** Set the quantity of barcodes (value range: 1 to 100; default value: 5) to scan based on:
     * **DataWedge UI -** use option **Group of common barcodes dynamic quantity** under **Template params** from **NG SimulScan configuration**, as shown below.
-    * **DataWedge intent API -** use [SetConfig](../../api/setconfig/#nextgensimulscanparameters) to set common_barcode_dynamic_quantity to the desired quantity.
+    * **DataWedge intent API -** use [SetConfig](../../api/setconfig/#nextgensimulscanparameters) to set `common_barcode_dynamic_quantity` to the desired quantity.

 <table>
  <tr>